DCC-EX/dcc-ex.github.io/docs/throttles/digitrainspro.rst

 Requirements
 =============

-* An Android, IOS, Widnows 10 (Desktop, Tablet and Mobile) device
+* An Android, IOS, Windows 10 (Desktop, Tablet and Mobile) device
 * Command Station (WiFi if you want to connect directly)
 * JMRI (If you want to connect through the JMRI WEB Server)